 Blockchains can help retailers offering gift cards and loyalty programs to make those systems cheaper and more secure.
 With fewer middlemen needed to process the issuing of cards and sales transactions, the process of acquiring and using blockchain-reliant gift cards is more efficient and cost effective.

 Similarly, increased levels of fraud prevention enabled by the blockchain’s unique verification capability also save costs and help prohibit illegitimate users from obtaining stolen accounts.

-Gyft, a First Data-owned online platform for buying, sending, and redeeming gift cards, has partnered with blockchain infrastructure provider Chain to run gift cards for thousands of small businesses on the blockchain, in a new program is called Gyft Block.
+Gyft, a First Data-owned online platform for buying, sending, and redeeming gift cards, partnered with blockchain infrastructure provider Chain to run gift cards for thousands of small businesses on the blockchain, in a program called Gyft Block.